mgherghi/Warez/README.md

 ## Seam Workshop
-(http://steamworkshop.download/) - Download audio and video file from steam who are normally behind a paywall.
+- [Steam Workshop](https://anonym.to/?http://steamworkshop.download/) - Download audio and video file from steam who are normally behind a paywall.

 **[`^        back to top        ^`](#readme)**